liamrosenfeld/linkr/README.md

 A modern self-hosted URL Shortener for both individuals and organizations that’s easy to setup and use

+## Deployment

+You can deploy with docker to a wide range of hosts as long a you provide these environment variables at runtime:

+- `PORT` (Most often passed by the host)
+- `DATABASE_URL` (For the postgres database.
+Incudes login info for database)
+- `ROCKET_SECRET_KEY` (Used for signing private cookies.
+Generate it yourself with `openssl rand -base64 32`)

 ## Local Development

 ### With Cargo